Pollinator Mixes Collection

 – All pure seed, no fillers

-If you would like larger quantities of these mixes please visit the web page for the individual mixes.
+If you would like larger quantities of any of these mixes please visit the web pages for the individual mixes.

 Help Earth’s Pollinators

 Native pollinators control the healthy function of our natural ecosystem.
 The documented decline of native pollinators, as well as that of the introduced European honeybee, should concern everyone.
 This decline resulting from the fragmentation and destruction of native habitats has reduced the food sources for many native pollinators.
 The traditional corridors of nectar- and pollen-rich plant sources have been destroyed by development and changes in land use.
 Isolated habitats are further degraded by non-native and invasive species.
 Misuse of pesticides and the introduction of non-native pollinators have contributed to the extinction of many of our native species.

 Nectar and pollen are necessary for the survival of all pollinators, Edge-to-edge planting of mono-crops and increasing urban and suburban development have helped in the decline of honey bees and native pollinators.
 In urban areas flowering plants and trees are replaced with manmade materials and with lawns in suburbia.

 Take a little bit of time and effort to plant pollinator-friendly plants, trees, and bushes in your garden, or in pots for your patio.
 Use the Pollinator Mixes Collection to plant in several different areas.
 Get your neighbors to do the same, making a food corridor for the bees and natives to travel along.
 Often the plants that these beneficial insects require are also drought-tolerant, native plants that will help reduce your overall water consumption.
 Chose a selection of plants that will come into bloom at different times of the spring, summer, and fall seasons.